Grab the Metering Modes Guide

 Also consider your perspective.
 If you’re shooting a sunset or sunrise silhouette, and you have a sky like this, make it the hero of your shot!
 Let the sky take up at least 2/3rds of the frame.

-As we mentioned above, you need to be in full manual mode for this shot so that you can control the exposure of your silhouette photo.
-If you’re not yet shooting in manual mode, familiarise yourself with the exposure triangle to get started.
+As we mentioned above, you need to be in full manual mode for this shot so that you can control the exposure of your sunset silhouette pics, or any other scene consisting of the outline photo.
+If you’re still shooting in automatic mode and you don’t know much about manual mode, it would be a good idea to familiarise yourself with the exposure triangle to get started.

 Related: The Exposure Triangle